blashin888/conditions-for-non-fragility/draft.md

 ---

-4. Distributed Structure, Anchored Responsibility
+### 4. Distributed Structure, Anchored Responsibility

 Scale requires distribution.

-But distribution introduces:
+Distribution introduces:

-Dilution of responsibility
+- Dilution of responsibility

-Inconsistency of judgment
+- Inconsistency of judgment

-Entry points for manipulation
+- Entry points for manipulation

-Non-fragility is not achieved by removing distribution, but by structuring it:
+Non-fragility tends to come not from removing distribution, but from structuring it.

-Roles are distributed
+- Roles are distributed

-Responsibility is layered
+- Responsibility is layered

-Final accountability is anchored somewhere
+- Final accountability is anchored somewhere

-Responsibility may flow, but it must eventually stop
+Responsibility may flow,

+but it eventually needs to stop.

+---

 5. Legitimacy Through Reproducibility